ClockworkDev/ClockworkBlog/_posts/2017-6-10-boxBoxCollision2D.md

 Just like that, you can add as many boxes and points to the components as you like own logic to detect keyboard input and act acordingly.

-Each shape has a unique identifier (`#tag`), and a position (x,y values) which will be realtive to the object position.
-The box will also need to have a width and height specified.
+Each box has a unique identifier (`#tag`),  a position (x,y values) which will be realtive to the object position, and a width and height specified.

 Finally, remember that if you need to remember something about how the component is used, you can quickly access the package documentation from Visual Studio Code, running the `Browse Clockwork package documentation` command.